Geoffrey (archbishop of York): Early life

 Geoffrey was probably born in about 1152, before his father Henry, later Henry II of England, married Eleanor of Aquitaine, and was likely named after his paternal grandfather, Geoffrey of Anjou.
 Although he is often given the surname "Plantagenet" in modern histories, that name was not in use during his lifetime.
 The date of his birth is determined by statements of Gerald of Wales that he was barely 20 when elected bishop in 1173, and by the fact that he was about 40 when consecrated archbishop in 1191.
 His mother's identity is unclear.
 The medieval chronicler Walter Map claimed she was a whore named Ykenai, and that he was not actually Henry's son.
 This is the only contemporary source that gives her name, and as Map was hostile to Geoffrey, the information must be judged carefully.
 Instead, Ykenai may have been a daughter of a knight.
 Another possibility for Geoffrey's mother is Rosamund Clifford, but most of the evidence for this is circumstantial.
 It is assumed that Geoffrey was the eldest of Henry's children, legitimate or illegitimate.

-Geoffrey was brought up with Henry's legitimate children.
+Henry II had eight children from his marriage to Eleanor of Aquitaine, including the future kings Richard I and John of England.
+Geoffrey was brought up with his father's legitimate children.
 There is no evidence that Henry tried to deny Geoffrey's paternity, although Walter Map said that Henry's acknowledgment was done "improperly and with little discretion".
 Geoffrey had a brother named Peter, who appears to have been his maternal half-brother, as Peter is generally considered unlikely to have been Henry's son.

 Geoffrey was Archdeacon of Lincoln in the diocese of Lincoln by September 1171, and probably retained that office until he was confirmed as bishop-elect in 1175.
 He also held a prebend, an income from land owned by a cathedral chapter, in the diocese of London, but there is little evidence that he executed the duties of either office.
 There are some indications that he studied canon law at a school in Northampton, and that he taught in Paris during the early 1170s.
 He also acted as a papal judge-delegate at that time.
 Pope Alexander III initially refused to confirm Geoffrey's selection as Bishop of Lincoln in about May 1173, prompting Geoffrey to travel to Rome in October 1174 to secure confirmation of this office.
 He was confirmed in the office of bishop by July 1175, but he was not ordained at that time, as he was under the canonical age for holding a bishopric.
 Geoffrey's youth was one of Alexander's objections to Geoffrey's election, and the pope only confirmed the office under duress.
 Another potential problem was Geoffrey's illegitimacy, which normally disbarred a person from holding ecclesiastical office, but that was dealt with by the granting of a papal dispensation.